baharul/hungerstation-poc/README.md

 # Pre-requisites:

-This app is tested thoroughly only on MacOS Bigsur and in Docker for kubernetes platform.
 Please make sure you have the below softwares installed.
+This app has been tested in Docker for kubernetes - Single Node Cluster

   1. Python > 3.7+
   2. Docker - Enable Kubernetes
   3. Git
   4. Postman Api Client
+  5. Helm Latest version
+  6. Kubectl Latest version

 # Compile Docker compose Locally: